mstocco/mariostoc.co/content/traininglog/20220220-ironman2022-27weeksout.md

 ### NOTES
 Total Time: **+73 Minutes** &nbsp; Run: **12.6 km** <small>@5:49/km</small><br />
-<sup style="color:orange;">Weather: &nbsp;-1°C feels like -9°C, wind NNE 33 km/h</sup>
+<span style="color:orange;">Weather: &nbsp;-1°C feels like -9°C, wind NNE 33 km/h</span>

 Terrible sleep last night; up with hunger, a loud windstorm from an arctic outflow and a stiff neck.
 I did fall back asleep at one point but...

 Despite feeling a bit dinged up (neck, traps, hip flexors), I had a big lunch and set out for an afterwork 8km run, that got stretched to 10 and then to 12!
 In the moment, I was **feeling good** and the Tuesday Crew was happy to tack on a bit more.
-I did a kilometre of run/walk warmup before the run too.
+I did a kilometre of run/walk warmup before the run too.  **No rollers tonight**.

-No rollers tonight.

 <!---->
 ## WEDNESDAY FEB 23 ☀️